 The two big players when it comes to weight-loss-oriented machines are Total Gym and Weider.
 Both companies’ home gyms are very similar in terms of design, using an inclined glide board and cable-and-pulley system to pull the body back and forth in order to provide an intense full-body workout that builds strength and destroys fat.
 However, when it comes to choosing one or the other, the Weider Ultimate Body Works is your best choice because of the sheer value for your dollar it offers.
 Both Total Gym’s and Weider’s machines are very similar in the amount of features they offer, but with the Total Gym XLS costing nearly $900 and the Weider priced under $200, the decision between the two is a no brainer.

 Another good option

 If you aren’t a fan of the bodyweight-style workouts like those offered by the Total Gym and Weider UBW, then the Bowflex PR1000 would also be a good choice due to the fact that it offers an effective cardio feature: a rowing machine.
-While this home gym may not be designed specifically for weight loss and toning like the above two models, there are plenty of users who have reported excellent weight loss results using the PR1000’s combination of 30 strength training exercises and cardio rowing feature.
-As noted above, conditioning is the preferred form of training for the quickest weight loss results, but a combination of strength training and cardio like this could yield just-as-effective results as long as you stick to it and really nail your workouts.
+While this home gym may not be designed specifically for weight loss and toning like the above two models, there are plenty of users who have reported excellent weight loss results using the PR1000’s combination of 30 exercises and cardio rowing feature.
+As noted above, conditioning is the preferred form of training for the quickest weight loss results, but a combination of lifting and cardio like this could yield just-as-effective results as long as you stick to it and really nail your workouts.